 Is There a Device Used To Measure Flexural Modulus?

 Yes, there is a device used to measure the flexural modulus.
-Material testing systems such as tensile test machines or compressive test machines can be used to measure flexural modulus.
+Material testing systems, such as tensile test machines or compressive test machines, can be used to measure flexural modulus.

 How Does Flexural Modulus Relate to 3D Printing?

-The flexural modulus of different 3D printing materials and their print orientation has a huge impact on the ability of a 3D-printed part to bend.
+The flexural modulus of different 3D printing materials and their print orientation has a significant impact on the ability of a 3D-printed part to bend.
 Ensure the print layers are made perpendicular or normal to the direction of the intended force when 3D-printing a part that may be subjected to varying loads.
 This is to improve the rigidity of the part and its resistance to bending.

 Considering a 3D-printed horizontal bar with a force centrally applied at a point along its length, the points that experience the highest amounts of stress are the top and bottom surfaces of the part.
 Because the part’s layers are printed normally to the direction of the applied force, it will be more resistant to bending and thus, have a higher flexural strength.
-Conversely, if the part’s layers were made parallel with the applied force, it would be easier for the layers to delaminate and rupture - consequently destroying the part.
+Conversely, if the part’s layers were made parallel with the applied force, it would be easier for the layers to delaminate and rupture, consequently destroying the part.

 Do I Need To Test the Flexural Modulus of 3D Printing Materials?